 Veteran helmer Yoji Yamada smoothly trumps his previous “The Twilight Samurai” (2002) with “The Hidden Blade,” another deft dovetailing of stories by Shuhei Fujisawa.
-With interest high, this Tokyo fest opener looks set for meaty Japanese B.O.
+With interest high, following the extraordinary local success of “Samurai” (plus its foreign film Oscar nom last year), this Tokyo fest opener looks set for meaty Japanese B.O., especially given lead thesp Masatoshi Nagase’s heart-throb status.
 Offshore, pic could improve on its predecessor’s performance in specialized release.

 Lower-class samurais Munezo Katagiri (Nagase, known to Western auds for “Mystery Train” and “Cold Fever”) and Samon Shimada (Hidetaka Yoshioka) see off their ambitious buddy, Yaichiro Hazama (Yukiyoshi Ozawa), who’s going to Edo to serve in the shogun’s court.
 After their parting, Hazama is put on hold for more than half the film as the yarn enters meller mode.

 Katagiri’s samurai status prevents him from marrying attractive servant girl Kie (Takako Matsu), whom his mother has trained in all the household arts, from cooking to calligraphy.
 After the death of Katagiri’s mother, Kie is married off and subjected to a workload of Dickensian proportions.
 When she is close to death,Katagiri intervenes, bringing her back to his own house in a supposedly platonic arrangement.